 The textbook for this course is "Econometric Theory and Methods" by Russel Davidson and James MacKinnon (2004) [Oxford University Press, New York, ISBN 978-0-19-512372-2].
-The topics include Chapters 9-11, and some additional materials such as my own lecture notes on "Nonparametric Econometrics", which can be downloaded from the course website.
-If needed, some materials will be sent via e-mail.
+The course includes Chapters 9, 10, 11, and 15 (partial material) from this book and some additional materials, including but not limited to, some materials regarding nonparametric GMM, quasi-likelihood, profile likelihood, random censoring models, duration models, and my own lecture notes on "Nonparametric Econometrics", which can be downloaded from the course website.
+If needed, some other materials will be provided via e-mail.